Structural Chirality and Natural Optical Activity across the $\alpha$-to-$\beta$ Phase Transition in SiO$_2$ and AlPO$_4$ from first-principles: Introduction

 Measurements of optical activity are a common practice for organic chiral molecules (e.g., sugars or tartaric acid) and, although comparatively weaker, remain measurable in inorganic crystals such as low-quartz and berlinite~\cite{Glazer-86}.
-Quartz-crystal (SiO$_2$) adopts a trigonal structure (enantiomorphic space groups, $P3_1$21 or $P3_2$21) at room temperature (``$\alpha$-quartz'') and transforms sharply to hexagonal ``$\beta$-quartz'' (enantiomorphic space groups, $P6_422$ or $P6_222$ respectively) at 573 °C; both polymorphs are chiral despite being built from achiral SiO$_4$ tetrahedra.
+Quartz-crystal (SiO$_2$) adopts a trigonal structure (enantiomorphic space groups, $P3_1$21 (152) or $P3_2$21 (154)) at room temperature (``$\alpha$-quartz'') and transforms sharply to hexagonal ``$\beta$-quartz'' (enantiomorphic space groups, $P6_422$ (181) or $P6_222$ (180) respectively) at 573 °C; both polymorphs are chiral despite being built from achiral SiO$_4$ tetrahedra.
 Berlinite (AlPO$_4$), the structural analogue of quartz, similarly undergoes an $\alpha \rightarrow \beta$ transition at approximately 586 °C, passing from trigonal $P3_121$ ($P3_221$) symmetry to hexagonal $P6_422$ ($P6_222$) without disrupting the network of corner-sharing tetrahedra~\cite{Ng-76,Shapiro-67,Grimm-75}.
 In such transitions, the sense of the principal screw axis of the space group symbol reverses sign; however, the sense of the optical activity of the crystal remains unchanged~\cite{Donnay-78,Glazer-18}.
-Initially, it might appear counterintuitive, but the direction of rotation for the helix composed of the most polarizable atoms (which is unchanged throughout the transition) actually determines the direction of optical activity, as shown by Glazer and Stadnicka.~\cite{Glazer-86}.
+Initially, it might appear counterintuitive, but the direction of rotation for the chain composed of the most polarizable atoms (which is unchanged throughout the transition) actually determines the direction of optical activity, as shown by Glazer and Stadnicka.~\cite{Glazer-86}.
+The arrangement of small- and large-channel helices endows quartz with a chiral bivector~\cite{Hlinka-14,Erb-18}.
 This explains why the optical activity is preserved despite the reversal of the principal screw axis in these crystal structures.

 In this work, we aim to carry out an in-depth first-principles investigation of this structural transition and, following the workflow presented in Ref.~\cite{Gomez-25}, we show that it can be associated with the progressive condensation of a zone-center $\Gamma_3$ phonon mode consistent with symmetry analysis of rotations of SiO$_4$ units ~\cite{Campbell-18}.
 By following the evolution of the crystal structure from the high-symmetry (HS) to the low-symmetry (LS) enantiomorphic phase, we track how both the screw axis and the natural optical activity evolve along the transition path, providing microscopic insight into the interplay between chirality, lattice dynamics, and optical rotation.